partially-applied/inspector/doc/guide.md

 Normally what arrives at the door of your Perfect-Code™ is a *compound* value.
 How can someone validate compound values ?

 The simplest way  is to write *individual* functions that validate each part of the compound value, if we know each part is perfect then surely the compound value is also perfect.
-If we can provide a definition for each of the parts then we can state that they are of a **type**.
+Also, if we can provide a definition for each of the parts then we can state that they are of a **type**.

 The interesting thing is these individual validator functions can be used to ***define*** those types.
-Instead of stating in documentation that the input needs to be a `date` value - which is vauge, its more precise to write an actual function that acts as a decider as to what a date value actually ***means***.
+Instead of stating in documentation that the input needs to be a `date` value - which is vague, its more precise to write an actual function that acts as a decider as to what a date value actually ***means***.
 As in any value that passes your test function is what defines a `date` type.

 **A simple validator function**